N.C. A&T’s Bluford Library Earns Grants to Advance Cyberinfrastructure, AI Literacy

 “Research allows me to use my curiosity and creativity to create a healthier future for all of Earth’s creatures,” said Love.
 “The Astronaut Scholarship Foundation has further ignited my passion for biomedical research by providing invaluable support and guidance for my career as a Black scientist.
 This award furthers my goals of improving health outcomes inside and outside the lab.”

-Spence, of Cedar Rapids, Iowa, a sophomore pursuing a B.S. in physics with a minor in theater, with a focus on professional acting.
+Spence, of Cedar Rapids, Iowa, a junior pursuing a B.S. in physics with a minor in theater, with a focus on professional acting.
 A Chancellor’s List student who was valedictorian of her graduating class at George Washington High School, she combines her passions for science and the arts to make physics more accessible and engaging to diverse audiences.

 Spence’s research spans experimental astrophysics and particle physics, including work at the University of Chicago through the Probe of Extreme Multi-Messenger Astrophysics group, where she engineered components for an experimental telescope studying ultra-high-energy cosmic rays.
 In summer 2025, she joined the Department of Energy’s Stanford Linear Accelerator Center to develop particle detectors with the Dark Matter-Quantum Information Science group.
 She earned the 2024 Beth Brown Memorial Award for Best Undergraduate Poster at the National Society of Black and Hispanic Physicists conference.